Frequently Asked Questions

 - I am a parent of a student attending MSU.
 Can I find out what his/her CatCard balance is?

-You can deposit money using cash, check or credit/debit card at the CatCard Office and the Residence Life Cashier's Office, or with the CatCard GET Mobile app or online using a credit/debit card.
+You can deposit money using cash, check or credit/debit card at the CatCard Office, or with the CatCard GET Mobile app or online using a credit/debit card.